un-creatrix/OHIS-Radio_KISS/docs/source/index.rst

 Connection Points
 -----------------

-Connection as Follows with Pins from Left to Right identified 1-5 with the OHIS Plug (RJ45) Oriented away from you.
+PushDown Connection(s) as Follows with Pins from Left to Right identified 1-5 with the OHIS Plug (RJ45) Oriented away from you.

 (JP7)\ :sup:`TOP Connector`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^